 how to clean nylon & polyamide clothing

 Nylon clothing does not hold up incredibly well through the wash.
 You should limit how often you wash nylon fabric to increase the garment’s lifespan.
-Most care tags recommend that you wash nylon clothing on cold cycles, with gentle detergent, and drip dry.
+Most care tags recommend that you wash nylon clothing on a cold cycle, with gentle detergent, and drip dry.
 This is because nylon clothing will melt when exposed to high temperatures.
 Using caustic cleaning products like bleach will also compromise the fiber structure.

 So, nylon clothing has a tendency to dirty quickly, but pills when washed often.
 This makes nylon products have a shorter product life (think of how quickly your tights run, they’re most likely nylon).
-Because of these properties, nylon clothing will spend a shorter time in your wardrobe and a much longer time in the landfill.
+Because of these properties, nylon clothing will spend a short time in your wardrobe and a much longer time in the landfill.
 Nylon products take about 30-40 years to decompose.

 For some longer lasting, cleaner, and more eco friendly alternatives to polyamide fabric, check out the natural fiber fabrics here.